-Prior to the audit, Internal Audit conducts a preliminary planning and information gathering phase.
-This step allows the Internal Audit team to perform an audit risk assessment in order to define the audit objectives and scope for the area under review.
-The Internal Audit team also begins to develop the audit program which defines the audit testing procedures.
+Prior to the audit, Audit & Advisory Services conducts a preliminary planning and information gathering phase.
+This step allows the audit team to perform an audit risk assessment in order to define the audit objectives and scope for the area under review.
+The audit team also begins to develop the audit program which defines the audit testing procedures.

 Step 2: Audit Announcement

 Once the appropriate audit objectives are set, Audit & Advisory Services formally issues an audit announcement memo to the auditee detailing the objectives.
 The audit announcement memo is issued to the management of the area to be audited.
 Other department heads maybe included on the memo’s distribution list.
 The purpose of the memo is to introduce the objectives of the audit, to detail the planned review process, and to set the expectations for both parties (the auditors and the auditee).

 Step 3: Audit Kickoff Meeting